pauljabernathy/demo/README.md

 So far, the best pre fight predictions I have been able to make are right about 60% of the time - better than chance but less accurate that the human odds makers, who were right about 67% of the time.
 Predictions of the winner based on data collected through the fight is much better (82 - 84 %), but that is an easier question.

+ * a project with a <a href="monte">few small monte carlo simulations</a>, which have become an interest of mine

 Upcoming changes:

 * revisions to the UFC pages to make them easier to read
-* at least one monte carlo simulation
-* hopefully an analysis of US Presidential Election data to look at how the results would be different if electors were aggragated at the Congressional District level rather than the state level
+* (planned) an analysis of US Presidential Election data to look at how the results would be different if electors were aggragated at the Congressional District level rather than the state level